How To Become a Bartender in Illinois

 Be Responsible

-The BASSET is designed to teach and ensure that any person serving alcohol understands the responsibility that comes with doing so.
+The BASSET is designed to teach and ensure that any person serving alcohol understands the responsibility of doing so.
 So, in any interviews or online applications, make sure you stress how responsible you are.

 TIP: If you can provide concrete examples of how you are responsible or have been responsible in the past, your potential employers are more likely to remember and trust you!